 There are four permits that are available to students:

-No. Students registered to live in Shocker Hall and Fairmount towers can only use the permits issued in their check-in packets on move-in day.
+No. Students registered to live in Shocker Hall and Fairmount towers can only use orange and brown permits, respectively.

 Visitors may also may use the free park-and-ride lots at 21st and Oliver and at the Metropolitan Complex at 29th and Oliver and take a free shuttle to the main campus.

 A limited number of free spaces will also be available on the main campus in the following areas:

 Frequent visitors -- including alumni, Heskett Center members, Aqua Shocks, Library Patrons, unpaid volunteers and other qualifying members -- may be eligible to purchase a Frequent Visitor or WSU Volunteer parking permit for $20.

 To apply for a frequent visitor parking permit, download the appropriate form at http://www.wichita.edu/j/?3001 or obtain a form in person the WSU Police Department, then return the completed form to Jardine Hall, Room 201.